Anthropology - Master of Arts

 A Suggested Plan of Study

-The Roadmap for the Master of Arts in Anthropology assumes each student will create a customized plan and selection of topical/methodological courses in consultation with their graduate faculty committee.
+The following road map is a guide for full-time students (9 or more credits/semester) to earn the Master of Anthropology degree within two years.
+We expect that each student will create a unique, customized degree plan in consultation with their graduate faculty committee.

 Plan of Study Grid